Our Top Freelance Digital Nomad Business Tools

 We started our own remote freelance business in 2014.
 Over the years, we’ve narrowed down our favorite digital tools (and a few physical ones as well) that we thought would be useful for other digital nomads, remote workers, small business collaborations, and freelancers.

-Some quick background: How we make a living includes a combination of things.
-Our core business has been helping small businesses and non-profits to improve their web presence.
-This includes social media marketing, content creation, email communication, and basic website help for clients.
-We also help produce a couple annual events/conferences.
-And finally, travel blogging, a bit of consulting, and hosting tours are in the mix, too.
+Some quick background: How we make a living includes a combination of freelance event planning and online entrepreneurship: content creation, email communication, marketing, and basic website help for clients.
+Teaching travel skills, a bit of consulting, and hosting tours are in the mix, too.

 In this post we’ll cover: